At a Glance

-While this technique has been used mostly to wage attacks on high-profile websites run by online merchants, banks, and credit card companies, they have also become a popular tool of less-than-honest gamers looking to score an easy victory by flooding their competitors’ connections with an attack.
+While this technique has been used mostly to wage attacks on high-profile websites run by online merchants, banks, and credit card companies, they have also become a popular tool for less-than-honest gamers looking to score an easy victory by flooding their competitors’ connections with an attack.

 If you’re online, someone is attempting to track you.

 Whether it’s your Internet Service Provider (ISP), the government and law enforcement, or the suspicious-looking guy or gal at the next table down at the coffee shop – someone is looking to track your online activities.

 If you live in the United States, your ISP can sell information about your browsing habits to third parties without your permission.